Here’s How the Women’s Workforce Has Been Set Back Due to COVID

 A Blow to the Child Care Sector

-The global pandemic has impacted nearly every sector across the globe, but some have been harder hit than others.
+The global pandemic has impacted nearly every sector across the globe, but it hit some harder than others.
 Childcare is already disproportionately expensive, exceeding the federal definition of affordability in most states.
-When schools and daycare centres shut down to try and prevent the spread of the virus, parents were left scrambling to find care options.
+When schools and daycare centers shut down to try and prevent the spread of the virus, they left parents scrambling to find care options.
 This is where you start to see the divide between the sexes.

 More than four times the number of women dropped out of the workforce than men.
 They left to take care of their families when school and child care was no longer an option, but a disproportionate number of working women took up the role of homemaker again when things started going badly.
 Many are